 The NKRA is grateful for the support provided in the 4th Street park by our park sponsors RUSSELL FISHER PROPERTIES and VISION TACTICAL SECURITY.

-33 buildings out of the 55 sectional title buildings in Killarney-Riviera are currently paid-up members of the NKRA – this is about 60% of the total.
-Many thanks indeed to all these buildings for your on-going support.
-The current list of the members for 2021 is as follows:
+This year we had 39 buildings out of the 55 sectional title buildings in Killarney-Riviera as contributing members of the NKRA – this is about 71% of the total.
+The current list of the members for 2022 is as follows:

 - Brenthurst Court

 - Devon Place

 - Hampshire Mews